FrostUnmanned-Development/template-node/README.md

 # OBS01PY Node Development Template

 This template provides everything you need to develop a new node for the OBS01PY system.
+It's designed to reduce development overhead and ensure consistency across all nodes.

 ## 🚀 Quick Start